jaypee92/Kopernikus_Rust_C-CodeChallenge/README.md

 2. Build the C shared library.
 $ gcc -shared -fPIC kpns.c -o libkpns.so
 3. Update your Cargo.toml to include the required dependencies, as mentioned in the challenge description.
+4. Update the LD_LIBRARY_PATH
+$ export LD_LIBRARY_PATH=/path/to/libkpns/so/file:$LD_LIBRARY_PATH
-4. Build and run the Rust project using the following command.
+5. Build and run the Rust project using the following command.
 $ cargo run
 # 3. Project Structure
 •	Cargo.toml: Rust project configuration file.